Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Results

-The Gaussian model can be tuned to neatly reproduce the exact shape and amplitude of the TOI distribution, providing support for the theory that there is a drop-off in planetary occurrence around very small stellar radii.
-While the exact functional form of the planetary occurrence with stellar radius is unknown, a model that includes an occurrence peak around 0.38\,$R_\oplus$ can explain our observations.
-As stars with radii $\sim 0.35 R_\odot$ are common and relatively bright, this could explain why we observe an average $\lambda=2.5$ planets per star \citep{Dressing2015} in transit data even if many M dwarfs have a substantially lower planetary occurrence rate.
+The Gaussian model can be tuned to neatly reproduce the exact shape and amplitude of the observed planet distribution, providing support for the theory that there is a decrease in planet occurrence around the smallest stars.
+We find that this model can reproduce the overall number of planets around M dwarfs (41 observed vs.\ 42 $\pm$ 7 predicted), as well as the number of planets around $R_\star \, < \, 0.3 \, R_\odot$ stars (11 observed vs.\ 12 $\pm$ 4 predicted) and those around $R_\star \, > \, 0.5 \, R_\odot$ (4 observed vs.\ 4 $\pm$ 2 predicted) within less than one sigma.
+While the exact functional form of the planet occurrence with stellar radius is unknown (the large error bars on the individual bins make a precise determination difficult), a model that includes an occurrence peak at $\approx0.38\,R_\oplus$ at 3 planets per star can explain our observations.
+As stars with radii $\sim\,0.35\,R_\odot$ are common and relatively bright, this could explain why we observe an average $\lambda\,=\,2.5$ planets per star \citep{Dressing2015} in transit data even if many M dwarfs have a substantially lower planet occurrence rate.

-This provides evidence in support of the model in \cite{Mulders_2021}, which showed that the low pebble flux around $0.1-0.2 M_\odot$ stars results in fewer planets.
-However, our observed peak in planetary formation rate is around $0.35 R_\odot$, which is slightly lower than their estimate of a peak around 0.5\,$M_\odot$.
-This could potentially be explained with their relatively coarse grid of models or the general challenges associated with making predictions for planet formation.
+This finding also agrees roughly with the results from \cite{Sestovic20}, who found an upper limit on the $P\,=\,$1 -- 20 d rocky occurrence rate of 1.14 planets per star, indicating a decrease in occurrence at low host masses. \cite{Sagear20} also found a decrease in occurrence around very small host stars, though both of these surveys had poor sensitivity with regards to $R_p\,<\,2\,R_\oplus$ planets.

-Our Gaussian model also seems to agree (within a factor of a few) with the inward and reversed migration models for terrestrial planetary formation from \cite{Pan21}, which found similar planetary occurrence rates around M dwarfs.
-Their reversed migration model found a peak at intermediate radii, and subsequent decrease in occurrence, though their calculated occurrence with stellar radius relation is flatter than what we observe and peaks around $0.2\,M_\odot$, which corresponds to radii significantly below the observed peak in the TOI distribution.
+Our Gaussian model also seems to agree (within a factor of a few) with the inward and reversed migration models for terrestrial planetary formation from \cite{Pan21}, which found similar planet occurrence rates around M dwarfs.
+Their reversed migration model found a peak at intermediate radii, and subsequent decrease in occurrence, though their calculated occurrence with stellar radius relation is flatter than what we observe and peaks around $0.2\,M_\odot$, which corresponds to radii significantly below the observed peak in the planet distribution.